Health & Safety

 You play a key role in providing ongoing emotional, moral and likely financial support for your student as he or she negotiates the processes of applying and preparing for a study abroad experience.
 We appreciate your role as a “cheerleader” as your student works through the paperwork and meets all deadlines.
 We ask that you empower your student to make arrangements for their abroad experience on their own.
 This includes ownership of processes like getting a passport, securing a visa, pre-departure health examination, ticket purchasing, thorough research on the program and host-country, etc.

-The staff in the Cal Poly International Center are available to assist your student in navigating through the myriad of options available.
+The staff in the Cal Poly International Center are available to assist your student in navigating through the myriad options available.
 Students who plan ahead and meet with study abroad and academic advisors to find the best program fit are well suited to continue to make timely academic progress toward their degrees.
 Please refer to the 'Guide for Students and Supporters (find links to English and Spanish versions below).

 As a parent myself, I recognize that sending your student to study abroad may come with mixed emotions.
 I applaud you for encouraging your loved one to embark on this rewarding and transformative experience.